 - Search and rescue; and

-Canada should also have first rate expeditionary force fighter-bomber squadrons to conduct offensive counter-air, reconnaissance, bombing and ground attack mission in support of allied combat operations overseas … even though the Trudeau regime has decided not to procure what is, arguably, the best fighter jet available and, instead, will saddle the Royal Canadian Air Force with 1980s technology and hand-me-down sensors.
+Canada should also have first-rate expeditionary force fighter-bomber squadrons to conduct offensive counter-air, reconnaissance, bombing and ground attack mission in support of allied combat operations overseas … even though the Trudeau regime has decided not to procure what is, arguably, the best fighter jet available and, instead, will saddle the Royal Canadian Air Force with 1980s technology and hand-me-down sensors.

 Canada is a HUGE country and we have (and should understand and acknowledge that we have) vital interests around the world.
 The Air Force needs to be able to move people and supplies to hot spots and troubled areas on short notice: a large, diverse, very capable air transport fleet is an absolute necessity for our RCAF.
 We have, in the C-17s and C-130Js the right aircraft … but they are too few in number.
-The air transport fleet is an important tool for foreign aid, foreign policy, domestic and international disaster relief and peacekeeping: all of which are components of Canada’s sost power.
+The air transport fleet is an important tool for foreign aid, foreign policy, domestic and international disaster relief and peacekeeping: all of which are components of Canada’s soft power.

-Finally the Air Force should be the authority for all flight and aircraft safety and maintenance systems and services.
-I said, above, the the Navy and the Army should “own” and operate and maintain their own, specialized helicopter fleets but that does not mean that they each need their own flying training or maintenance training systems: one, single Air Training Command should provide flight training, aircraft engineering and maintenance training and air safety services for all of the Canadian Forces.
+Finally, the Air Force should be the authority for all flight and aircraft safety and maintenance systems and services.
+I said, above, the Navy and the Army should “own” and operate and maintain their own, specialized helicopter fleets but that does not mean that they each need their own flying training or maintenance training systems: one, single Air Training Command should provide flight training, aircraft engineering and maintenance training and air safety services for all of the Canadian Forces.

 I’m not going to try to set numbers: but more is my common mantra.
 Combat aircraft are often used, including by me, as an example of how militaries can, sometimes, do more with less.
 There is no doubt that the performance “envelope” (range, speed, weapon load, reliability, etc) means that 100 CF-18 Hornets could do a more than a mix of 150 F-104 Starfighters and CF-101 Voodoos, but the key question wasn’t could they do more?
 The important point is what needed doing?
 Fewer and fewer aircraft may, indeed, do a bit more, but, too often, a lot more is needed.

 As I said yesterday, the key is for leaders ~ political, military (usually retired), academics and “opinion leaders” ~ often journalists, to explain that Canada’s soft power is only useful if it is backed up by sufficient hard power.
-As my friend Tony said: “to info0rm is to influence.”
+As my friend Tony said: “to inform is to influence.”